1 in 10 people have been victims of sexual assault.

 Director

-Gwen van de Pas is a Dutch filmmaker living in San Francisco.
-She studied Film in Holland, holds an MBA from Stanford, and worked for Consulting firm Bain for 8 years.
+Gwen van de Pas is a Dutch filmmaker who lived in San Francisco for 12 years.
+She studied Film in Holland, holds an MBA from Stanford, and worked for Consulting firm Bain & Company for 12 years.
 Passionate about stories that matter, she’s ready to tell the story of “GROOMED.”

 Bill Guttentag